EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/invoking_api_java.md

        }
    ```

-2. Open the `DataController` class and add the following code for returning the queried battery asset data through HTTP.
+2. Open the `DataController` class and add the following codes to return the queried battery asset data through HTTP:

    ```
        @RequestMapping("/battery/asset/{id}")